 Child-Adolescent Schema Therapy Certification

 The ISST Executive Board has approved a separate certification in Child-Adolescent Schema Therapy based upon the recomendations of a work group of experts in this area.
-They are listed here: Christof Loose, Peter Graaf, Gerhard Zarbock and Petra Baumann-Frankenberger from Germany, Maria Galimzyanova and Elena Romanova from Russia, Ida Shaw from the US.
+They are listed here: Christof Loose, Peter Graaf, Gerhard Zarbock and Petra Baumann-Frankenberger from Germany, Maria Galimzyanova, Paul Kasyanik and Elena Romanova from Russia, Ida Shaw from the US.

-Applications for C-A Certification first go to the Certification Committee Chair: Ida Shaw and after review and referral to the full committee as needed they are sent to the Training & Certification Coordinator of the ISST Executive Bpard for approval.
+Applications for ST-CA Certification first go to the Certification Committee Chair: Ida Shaw and after review and referral to the full committee as needed they are sent to the Certification Coordinator of the ISST Executive Board for approval.
 Applications must be submitted in English.
 If you need help with translation contact the certification reviewer for your country listed on the individual ST certification page of this website.

 Grandparenting closed l September 2014.
-Those who missed this deadline and have reason to ask for an exception should contact the Chair of the CA Workgroup, Ida Shaw.
-Please contact her for questions on the CA certification that are not answered here.
+Those who missed this deadline and have reason to ask for an exception should contact the Chair of the ST-CA Workgroup, Ida Shaw.
+Please contact her for questions on the ST-CA certification that are not answered here.

 Here are links to CA Schema Therapy details: